Saswata99/Rubik-s-Cube/README.md

 # Rubik's Cube Solver
-Dsign a 3X3 rubik's cube solver using opencv-python.
+Dsigning a 3X3 rubik's cube solver using opencv-python.
-Use kociemba two-phase algorithm to find optimal solution(for any case maximum number of face turns is 20).
+Using kociemba two-phase algorithm to find optimal solution(for any case maximum number of face turns is 20).
 Webcam or mobile camera(conntected by a local network) is used to detect colors.

 Libraries:
 * [kociemba](https://github.com/muodov/kociemba)